mbehi/reading-notes/class7-programmingwithJavaScript-notes.md

 - An expression evaluates into (result in) a single value.
 Broadly speaking there ar two types of expessions.
   - 1. Expressions that just assign a value to a variable.
   - 2. Expressions that use two or more values to return a single value.

+## Operators

+- Expressions rely on things called operators; they allow programmers to create a single value from one or more values.

+## Arithmetic Operator

+- `+` Addition
+- `-` Subtraction
+- `/` Division
+- `*` Multiplication
+- `++` Increment
+- `--` Decrement
+- `%` Modulus

+## String Operator

+- There is just one string operator: the `+` symbol.
+It is used to join the strings on either side of it.

+## What is a Function?

+- Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).
+- Calling the Function: When you ask it to perform its task
+- Parameters: Pieces of informatino passed to a function
+- Return Value: When you write a function and you expect it to provide you with an answer

+## Declaring a Function

+- To create a function, you give it a name and then write the statements needed to achieve its task inside the curly braces.
+This is known as a function declaration.

+## Calling a Function

+- Having declared the function, you can then execute all of the statements between its curly braces with just one line of code.
+This is known as calling the function.

+## Declaring Functions That Need Information

+- Sometimes a function needs specific information to perform its task.
+In such cases, when you declare the function you give it parameters.
+Inside the function, the parameters act like varables.

+## Calling Functions That Need Information

+- When you call a function that has parameters, you specify the values it should use in the parentheses that follow its name.
+The values are called arguments, and they can be provided as values or as variables.